 Moreover, FindLaw's directory is multidimensional to help you pinpoint relevant local attorneys, and also includes features to help you find the right attorney, like descriptions of the law firm practice area and easy links to attorney websites where you can find more information about their background and experience.

 State Bar Associations

-State Bar Associations can be a good way to locate a lawyer in your state.
-Most bar association's websites contain comprehensive listings of attorneys licensed to practice in the state at best.
-In most cases, you can search for lawyers by name, location, and legal practice area, but may also conduct more advanced searches, such as finding a lawyer who speaks a specific language.
+State bar associations can be a good way to locate a lawyer in your state.
+Most bar association websites contain listings of attorneys licensed to practice in the state.
+In most cases, you can search for lawyers by name, location, and legal practice area.
+Some also allow you to conduct more advanced searches, such as finding a lawyer who speaks a specific language.
 County bar associations are another resource if you want a more localized search.

 Volunteer Legal Organizations

-In addition to state bar associations, most states have volunteer legal organizations that can lead you to a reliable lawyer.
-These organizations, which often include minority bar associations, legal aid societies, and others, might focus on representing a certain type of client, such as low-income, or particular legal focus, such as immigration or family law.
+In addition to state bar associations, most states have volunteer legal organizations that can lead you to a lawyer.
+These organizations, which often include minority bar associations, legal aid societies, and others, might focus on representing a certain type of client, such as low-income, or particular legal focus, such as immigration, public service, or family law.
 You can often access the names of volunteer legal organizations through a state's bar association website.

 Lawyer Referral Services

-Lawyer referral services can help direct you to lawyers in your area based on certain criteria, mainly practice area or special services, such as immigration, domestic violence or legal aid.
+Lawyer referral services can help direct you to lawyers in your area based on certain criteria, mainly practice area or special services, such as immigration, domestic violence, or legal aid.
 Since lawyer referral services are similar to phone book listings, however, you may not receive information regarding the lawyer's experience or qualification levels.
-As such, you may wish to cross-check attorney names through the State bar or some other lawyer referral service that provides a better perspective of a lawyer's background.

-Once, you're ready to start contacting your list or lawyers, you may wish to read the following beforehand:
+Once, you're ready to start contacting your list or lawyers, you may wish to read the following: